bodhicougar/viktoria-castellano-broken/src/pages/productions.md

       relativeUrl: true
 template: page
 ---
-„**Frau Suitner“ – Haller Burgsommer, directed by Elmar Drexel,\
-written by Karl Schönherr**
+„**Frau Suitner“ – Haller Burgsommer, directed by Elmar Drexel, written by Karl Schönherr**

 *<https://www.youtube.com/watch?v=96OH-mx8wBU>*

 June 2016

 Frau Suitner is an elderly lady who feels unworthy because she had never given birth to a child.
-Despite the fact that she managed to afford a debt-free live through hard work, she feels guilty and sorry for herself and her husband.
-Despite her tormentous jealousy, she takes the decision to drive him towards a girlish young woman - so at least he can have his own family.
+Despite the fact that she managed to afford a debt-free life through hard work, she feels guilty and sorry for herself and her husband.
+Despite her tremendous jealousy, she takes the decision to drive him towards a girlish young woman - so at least he can have his own family.

 Viktoria played the doctor’s secretary, at the side of Brigitte Jaufenthaler, Ronja Forcher and the ensemble “Theaterhaufen Hall”.